basho/basho_docs/source/languages/en/riak/ops/tuning/erlang.md

 If SMP support is not enabled, i.e. if `erlang.smp` is set to `disable`, then `schedulers.total` and `schedulers.online` will be ignored.

-## Port Range
+## Port Settings

 Riak uses the Erlang distribution mechanism for most inter-node communication, identifying other nodes in the [[cluster|Clusters]] using Erlang identifiers, e.g. `riak@10.9.8.7`.
 The Erlang Port Mapper Daemon ([epmd](http://www.erlang.org/doc/man/epmd.html)) running on each node resolves these node identifiers to a TCP port.
+You can specify a port or range of ports for Riak nodes to listen on as well as the maximum number of concurrent

+### Port Range

 By default, epmd binds to TCP port 4369 and listens on the wildcard interface. epmd uses an unpredictable port for inter-node communication